-Choosing your SUP can be daunting but it can also be exciting.
+Choosing your Stand Up Paddleboard can be daunting but it can also be exciting.
 We aim to make it as simple and fun as possible for you while also providing you with the best possible value for money.

 We have been in the watersports industry for over 13 years and have built a reputation for providing sound advice and good quality products at really good prices.